 This plan is popularly known as the “2 + 2 model.”
 A bachelor’s degree in the U.S.A. is a minimum of four years.
-In the end, the diploma will only list the university which awards the bachelor’s degree.
+In the end, the diploma will only list the university that awards the bachelor’s degree.

 2 year community college + 2 years at a university = 4 years (bachelor’s degree)

-The Seattle Colleges has one of the largest enrollments of international students in the U.S.A.
-We offer outstanding linkages with universities for students to easily transfer and complete the bachelor’s degree.
+The Seattle Colleges has one of the largest enrollments of international students in the USA.
+They offer outstanding linkages with universities for students to easily transfer and complete the bachelor’s degree.
 The Seattle Colleges has articulation agreements with all of the universities in Washington State where Seattle is located, some of which are highly ranked.
 The University of Washington, for example, is a popular choice for many students with its Seattle, Bothell and Tacoma branches.

 Transfer Admission Guarantee (TAG)

 One of the most successful initiatives for the Seattle Colleges to attract and support students is the Transfer Admission Guarantee (TAG) model.

 Currently, there are 15-20 TAGs, and several more are being negotiated.
 International students can choose from the universities listed on the Seattle Colleges application forms, and they will receive a letter from the university along with the Seattle Colleges admission documents.